mongodb/specifications/source/server-selection/server-selection.rst

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,
    so it does no additional wire version checks related to maxStalenessSeconds.

+2021-4-7: Adding in behaviour for load balancer mode.